IBE160/SG-Gruppe-13/docs/architecture.md

 *   **Authentication:** Supabase Auth - chosen for securing admin interfaces, leveraging existing Supabase ecosystem for ease of development and management.
 *   **API Pattern:** REST - chosen for its simplicity, widespread understanding, and efficiency for the MVP, allowing for quick development.
 *   **Deployment Target:** Vercel - chosen for its excellent developer experience, optimized deployment for modern web apps, and ability to host both frontend and serverless API.
-*   **Styling Solution:** Material UI (MUI) - chosen to quickly achieve a professional, consistent, and user-friendly interface that aligns with the PRD's design goals.
+*   **Styling Solution:** Shadcn UI - chosen to quickly achieve a professional, consistent, and user-friendly interface that aligns with the PRD's design goals.
 *   **State Management:** Zustand - chosen for its lightweight nature, simplicity, and excellent developer experience, suitable for managing frontend application state efficiently.

 ---